currentsauce/currentsauce.github.io/index.markdown

 # To modify the layout, see https://jekyllrb.com/docs/themes/#overriding-theme-defaults

 layout: page
-title: Current Sauce
+title: Home
-subtitle: Hello!
+subtitle: Hello there!
 hide_footer: true
 ---
 Work in progress.....